Support Recovery and $\ell_2$-Error Bound for Sparse Regression with Quadratic Measurements via Weakly-Convex-Concave Regularization: Introduction

-This challenge motivates the study of regularizers that balance statistical and computational considerations. \citet{Loh2015} developed a general statistical analysis for a class of weakly convex regularized M-estimators and established finite sample error bounds between any stationary point of the penalized estimator and the population-optimal solution without regularization (i.e., the solution minimizing the expected population risk).
+This challenge motivates the study of regularizers that balance statistical and computational considerations. \citet{Loh2015} developed a general framework for a class of weakly convex regularized M-estimators and established finite sample error bounds between any stationary point of the penalized estimator and the population-optimal solution without regularization (i.e., the solution minimizing the expected population risk).
 While their framework applies to a wide range of models, including linear and generalized linear models and graphical LASSO, it cannot be directly applied to sparse quadratic measurement problems.
 The main difficulty is that the least squares loss for this model leads to a highly nonconvex quartic polynomial that are computationally very challenging to minimize.
 In fact, as pointed out by \citet{candes2015}, it is already known that determining whether a stationary point of a quartic polynomial is a local minimizer is NP-hard.
-Moreover, \citet{Loh2015} imposed an additional constraint, which introduces an extra tuning parameter that must be chosen carefully to ensure that the true value $\bm{\beta}^*$ is a feasible point, thereby further increasing the difficulty of solving the problem.
+Moreover, \citet{Loh2015} introduced an extra tuning parameter that must be chosen carefully to ensure that the true value $\bm{\beta}^*$ is a feasible point, thereby further increasing the difficulty of solving the problem.
 Weakly convex regularization methods have also been widely used in sparse signal recovery \citep{2019weakly,K2022} and linear inverse problems \citep{Sh2024,Gou2024,ebner2025}, but these works do not explicitly exploit concave penalties.

-To mitigate the above mentioned numerical issues, in this paper, we propose a specific class of concave penalties that also satisfy weak convexity, termed Weakly-Convex-Concave Penalties (WCCP).
+To overcome the above mentioned numerical issues, in this paper, we propose a class of concave penalties that also satisfy weak convexity, called Weakly-Convex-Concave Penalties (WCCP).
 The major advantage of this class is that it provides a flexible framework for analyzing local minimizers in sparse quadratic measurement problems, combining the statistical benefits of concavity with the algorithmic guarantees of weak convexity.